-How many gallons of water comes from a burst washing machine hose?
+How many gallons of water come from a burst washer machine hose?

-How long will a washing machine hose last?
+How long will a washer machine hose last?

 - Studies show failure rates increase significantly in hoses that are more than five years old.

 - The average age of failed hoses was 8.7 years.

 - 80% of hoses fail within 10 years.

 Automatic washing machine water shutoff valve with leak sensor.

 If it is time to upgrade your washer water shutoff valve you can protect against catastrophic water damage from a burst inlet hose connected to a washing machine in use or unattended.
 The valve senses when the washing machine is on or off, and then opens or closes the hot and cold inlet valves as needed to allow or prevent water from flowing to the washer.
 Call PDM for shutoff valve options.